 Andrew has a B.A. degree from Houghton College in English, an M.Ed. from Shippensburg University, an M.Div. from Alliance Theological Seminary, and a Diplôme Supérieur d’Etudes Francaises from the Université de Poitiers, France.
 His work experience includes: college and high school English teacher, and pastor and missionary.
 His research interest is cross-cultural spiritual learning and development through continuing education.

 Ally Krupar holds a Bachelors of Arts in Anthropology from Case Western Reserve University and a Masters of Arts in Interdisciplinary Studies focusing on conflict resolution, human rights law and anthropology from American University.
-Currently, Ally is pursuing a PhD in Adult Education with specific research interests on conflict affected populations.
+Currently, Ally is pursuing a dual-title PhD in Adult Education and Comparative International Education with specific research interests on conflict affected populations.
 She has taught at the American University of Afghanistan in Kabul and worked in distance and e-learning at Makerere University's Infectious Disease Institute in Kampala, Uganda and American University in Washington, DC.
-Her research focuses on adult and youth education in conflict affected environments where formal education is unreliable or unaccessible, as well as human rights and peace education and the role of technology in education in these settings.
+Her research focuses on adult and youth education in conflict affected environments where formal education is unreliable or unaccessible, particularly women's educational programming, NGOs and notions of empowerment.

 Pei-Wei has a Bachelor degree in Elementary Education from National Taichung University of Education, Taiwan and a master degree in Instructional Systems from Penn State.
 She is working on her Ph.D. in Adult Education.
 Her research interests are informal learning, technology enhanced learning and e-learning.

 Evelyn has a B.A. in Design from the University of California – Los Angeles.
 Her work experience includes numerous years as an Adult Ed teacher.